Who do voters blame for high cost of insurance in Florida: DeSantis, Biden or insurance companies?

 Among Democrats, 54% held DeSantis responsible for the high cost of insurance.
 Just 15% of Republicans blamed DeSantis.

-“Biden/federal government” was cited by 44% of Democrats and just 13% of Democrats.
+“Biden/federal government” was cited by 44% of Republicans and just 13% of Democrats.

 Insurance companies were seen as most responsible by 31% of Republicans and 20% of Democrats.